Creativity is perceived as an important part of our future and civilization, without it, there will be no technology.

 There is a need for creativity at the executive level, but it is hard to be strategic without first being able to analyze the current condition.
 It often takes a logical mind to determine if a creative solution will work.

 - The logical mind for the CIO: The CIO is a leader, a decision-maker, and success is often dictated by the logical choices he/she make.
-The CIO need be able to recognize areas of deficiencies and inefficiencies, then ask the question 'How can we...?" of the IT team.
+The CIO needs to be able to recognize areas of deficiencies and inefficiencies, then ask the question 'How can we...?" of the IT team.
 A good CIO would keep everyone involved and foster an environment of creative thinking & critical thinking.

 - “Left-Brained” Logic: Basic & traditional engineering mindset (logical, structural, rational) is very 'left brained'.
 CIOs have to have good analytical skills to see which creative solution works best to solve your problem or generate more revenue.
 You can be creative for the sake of creativity, but your creativity can backfire without comprehensive analysis.